Nutrition

 Campus Dining & Shops understands the importance of nutritionally balanced meals in the lives of busy college students.
 We are proud to serve a variety of menu options to meet your everyday food cravings, lifestyle and dietary needs.
 A wide selection of healthy options are available daily, including gluten free, vegan and vegetarian offerings, along with local and international cuisine.
 We believe that nutrition is the foundation of a healthy lifestyle and encourage students to utilize the tools and resources available to find a balance in their food choices at UB.

-Meet the Dietitian
+Meet Our Dietitian

 Lori Bendersky is a Registered Dietitian certified in New York State.
 She holds a Bachelor's in Dietetics from Michigan State University and earned her Master's in Clinical Nutrition from University at Buffalo.